 Many of the challenges in life can be resolved by the process of time, some are created instead.
 While the do-nothing philosophy can work on certain challenges, investing and saving are not one of them.

 It has been my experience that Canadians end up doing themselves a financial disservice at times and can be aided and abetted in this by certain Government actions.
 Many times the actions are well-meaning but can have unintended consequences.

 Canada Pension Plan

-Early in my career I observed the effect of Canada Pension plan.
+Early in my career, I observed the effect of the Canada Pension Plan.
 Surely we all realize the lack of real financial merit with CPP?
 You would have thought this was readily apparent, yet over the years I have seen client after client use CPP as a fairly central and important aspect of their retirement planning.
-In denying the reality, they were able to postpone saving in favour of greater current consumption and maintaining priorities that reduced retirement savings.
+In denying the reality, they were able to postpone saving in favor of greater current consumption and maintaining priorities that reduced retirement savings.